What is the Best Gutter Guard for Oak Tassels?

 What Are Oak Tassels?

-Stringy things, oak tassels or catkins (whichever scientific name you prefer) are the origin of future baby oak trees.
+Stringy things, oak tassels, or catkins (whichever scientific name you prefer) are the origins of future baby oak trees.
 The pollen they release into the air in early spring pollinates other flowers along the mighty oak’s branches resulting in the development of acorns.